Discover all the tax services we offer

 A person will be considered a resident in the Kingdom of Saudi Arabia if they have a permanent place of residence and reside in the country for at least 30 days, or if they reside in the country for at least 183 days in the year.
 Unlike many countries, Saudi Arabia grants residency to expatriates through resident permits.
 It does not matter how long you are in Saudi Arabia or what your connections are to the country; if you have a permit (Iqama), you are considered a resident.
 You can apply for a resident permit at any Saudi embassy.

 Since there is no income tax on income earned or capital gains, the Government Authority of Zakat and Tax does not require a tax return from individuals.
 There is no tax year or tax due date in place.

 There is a social security regime in Saudi Arabia, which covers private-sector and certain public-sector Saudi workers.
 There is voluntary coverage available for those who are self-employed, work abroad, or no longer fit the requirements for compulsory coverage.
 This coverage is paid for by an insured pension that takes 9% of gross earnings.
 For those who are self-employed, that rate is increased to 18%.
 Though the United States has totalization agreements with several countries to avoid double taxation regarding social security taxes, currently, there is no agreement with Saudi Arabia.
-So, depending on your situation, you may pay into US Social Security, Saudi Social Security, or both.
+So, depending on your situation, you may pay into US Social Security, Saudi Social Security, or both, as a US expat.

 Income is not taxed in Saudi Arabia, regardless of where it was earned.

-Originally published in 2012; updated May 30, 2018.
+Originally published in 2012; updated October 21, 2021.